Perfect Privacy review: security comes with a price tag

 Not very well, in this aspect.

 50+ servers in 23 countries are not a sales pitch VPN enthusiasts are going to be frothing at the mouth over.
-Servers are located in the usual suspects — USA, UK and the rest of Europe.
+Servers are located in the usual suspects — USA, UK, and the rest of Europe.
 Asian servers: Hong Kong, Malaysia, and Japan are also available for users looking for that.

 Compared to giants like NordVPN, ExpressVPN, and Astrill, the number of servers is alarmingly minuscule, and it is easy to have doubts regarding performance.

 Yet you shouldn’t… We’ll come back to its performance later…